 Whether teachers model their passion projects after Google’s 20% time or Genius Hour, the goal of a passion project should be to dedicate class time to encourage students to pursue topics and inquiry that fascinates them.

-For some teachers, a passion project may be free form and simply culminate in some product that is shared or published at the end of each semester.
-Other teachers may want to impose a loose structure on the process with brainstorming, articulating guiding questions, submitting a project pitch, setting goals associated with the project, meeting periodically with the teacher to check-in, and journaling about the process.
+For some teachers, a passion project may be free form and simply culminate in a product shared or published at the end of each semester.
+Other teachers may want to impose a loose structure on the process with brainstorming, articulating guiding questions, submitting a project pitch, setting goals associated with the project, meeting periodically with the teacher to check in, and journaling about the process.

-Kevin Brookhouser’s book, The 20Time Project: How Educators can Launch Google’s Formula for Future-ready Innovation, is a great resource for teachers curious about 20% time.
+Kevin Brookhouser’s book, The 20Time Project: How Educators can Launch Google’s Formula for Future-ready Innovation, is an excellent resource for teachers curious about 20% time.

 #2 Flex Your Metacognitive Muscles

 Metacognitive skills must be taught.
-If students are going to be our true partners in the learning process they must learn how to think about their learning.
-They need to set academic goals, monitor and track their progress and reflect regularly on the work they are doing and what it reveals about their skill set.
+If students are going to be our true partners in the learning process, they must learn how to think about their learning.
+They need to set academic goals, monitor and track their progress, and regularly reflect on their work and what it reveals about their skill set.